kunalrustagi08/kunalrustagi08.github.io/_pages/about.md

 A favorite quote by *Roy T. Bennett* that I like to remember at all times:
 > “It’s only after you’ve stepped outside your comfort zone that you begin to change, grow, and transform.”

 I am a graduate student at **UC San Diego**, and majoring in Electrical and Computer Engineering with a specialization in Machine Learning and Data Science.
-Additionally, I am a Teaching Assistant for COGS 9: Introduction to Data Science, and have actively been involved in solving doubts, holding discussions and grading.
+Additionally, I am a Teaching Assistant for COGS 108: Data Science in Practice, and have actively been involved in solving doubts, holding discussions and grading.

 Prior to this, I worked as a Decision Analytics Associate at **ZS Associates**, Pune.
 My primary tasks involved use of `SQL`, `Python`, and `Tableau` to work on medical claims data and prepare reports for the clients, and use of `Python` to automate certain tasks and QC tests.
 Previously, I completed my Bachelors in Electronics and Telecommunications Engineering at **University of Pune** with 9.22 CGPA.